Substra/substra/docs/local_install_skaffold.md

 ## Login, password and urls

-Once the platform is running, you can sign in to the two organizations using these credentials:
+Once the platform is running, you can sign in to the two organizations using the default development credentials:

 org-1:
 - API url: `http://substra-backend.node-1.com`